rijuvenator/DisplacedDimuons/SignalSamples/README.md

 ## Samples used in 2016 Analysis search

-The folder `2016Search/Fragments/` contains the Pythia8 fragments used to develop the signal, monitor and backup triggers.
+The folder `2016Search/Fragments/` contains the Pythia8 fragments used for the search with 2016 data.

 The GEN-SIM samples were tested in CMSSW_7_1_32 and the final AOD are produced with CMSSW_8_0_21.